ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 * A password is required for the SMTP server.
 #####  OAuth 2.0 authorization
 * You need to setup a web application for an OAuth 2.0 SMTP identity provider service from which you get the required configuration settings to use OAuth 2.0 authorization.
-* The Required settings are:
+* The required settings are:
 ```
 client_id
 client_secret